Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 Additionally, \cref{fig:qps_circ_orig} illustrates two steps of the circuit diagram for \cref{alg:1}.

-Note that emission history register $\ket{h}_m$ is updated and controlled on for $U_p$ once at step $m$, but left alone during previous and subsequent steps.
+Note that emission history register $\ket{h}_m$ is updated and controlled on for $U_p$ once at step $m$, but untouched at previous and subsequent steps.
 This property of the history register is a consequence of the lack of interference between different histories with the same emission angles.
-This motivates the idea of measuring $\ket{h}_m$ after each step, and then re-using those qubits during subsequent steps, which would reduce qubit requirements for the QPS.
+This motivates the idea of measuring $\ket{h}_m$ after each step, and then re-using those qubits during subsequent steps, thus reducing qubit requirements for the QPS.